gravityhopper/gravityhopper-custom-code-keeper/readme.txt

 After installation and activation on your WordPress site, you will find a new `gravity_hopper/code` directory for housing your Gravity Forms related code within your WordPress site's `upload` folder.

 == Changelog ==

+= 2.1 // 2022.02-Feb. =
+📦 NEW: Adds loader location and status indication to system report 📦 NEW: Moves loader to plugin unless user has manually added loader to mu-plugins folder !!
+BREAKING: Renames filters for clarity as to how they behave

 = 2.0.1 // 2022.01-Jan.31 =
 🐛 FIX: Loads jquery & wp-util dependencies